Nicole0310/Tinder_For_Food/Tinder_For_Food/README.md

 ### Installation Instructions
 1. Open the git repository in Visual Studio.
-2. Download
+2. Download the Release version of the project.
+3. OPen the project in Visual Studio.
+4. Run the application.

 ### How Data is Stored
 User input (liked meals) is stored in a local JSON file using the DataStorage class.

 ### Known Issues / Limitations
-- THe meal list is hardacoded and limited.
+- The meal list is hardacoded and limited.
 Future versions could integrate with a meal API for more variety.
 - Swipe functionality is simulated with buttons.
 Future versions could implement actual swipe gestures.

 ### Debugging Summary